Skip to Main Content

 Here is the short of it.
 They bring practical knowledge of South African suppliers, travel routes and the records that rebates and customs processes need.
 Because English is the working language of the industry, production coordinators liaise seamlessly between local departments and visiting production teams, and the favourable South African rand exchange rate means a well-run, fully staffed production office at costs well below European or North American norms.

 Here is what that looks like on the ground.
-The country's different geography, from Cape Town Film Studios to the Kruger bushveld and the Karoo, places real travel and logistics demands on the office, and South African coordinators are practised at moving units between regions.
-The cost-competitive rand lets productions staff the office fully.
+The country's different geography, from Cape Town Film Studios to the Kruger bushveld and the Karoo, places real travel and logistics demands on the office, and South African coordinators are used at moving units between regions.
+The cost-competitive rand lets shoots staff the office fully.

 ACT 03